conwayjw97/Image-Colourisation-with-Deep-Learning/src/readme.md

 * CVAE.ipynb: Convolutional Variational Autoencoder

-Please see manual.md for more specific instructions on how to use the notebooks.
+Please see manual.md for more specific instructions on how to use these notebooks, including how to load pre-trained models into them, and how to train and test your own models.